ChadAragorn/defold-mcp/README.md

 # defold-mcp

 > **Note:** This is my first attempt at creating an MCP (Model Context Protocol) server.
-It may not be perfect, but I hope someone smarter than me can take what I've started and really run with it!
+It is not perfect, in fact it's missing a lot of functions, but I hope someone smarter than me can take what I've started and really run with it!

 ---